Bobby Eaton: Health issues

 In September 2006, it was reported that Eaton was hospitalized after suffering a heart attack.
 Eaton later released a statement saying that he did not have a heart attack, but was instead diagnosed with high blood pressure with "a hint of" diabetes.
 After that, he suffered with several health issues, especially cardiac problems which saw him hospitalized on several occasions.
 In June 2013, Eaton underwent successful surgery to have a pacemaker inserted.
 On July 24, 2021, it was reported that Eaton suffered a fall at his home in Nashville, breaking several fingers and injuring his hip.

 Death

-On August 4, 2021, just over a month after his wife's death, Eaton died in his sleep at his home in Nashville, Tennessee.
+On August 4, 2021, just over a month after his wife's death, and 10 days prior to his own 63rd birthday, Eaton died in his sleep at his home in Nashville, Tennessee.
 He was found dead by his daughter Taryn, who had recently moved in with him to monitor his health.

+A memorial service for Eaton was held on August 24 in Antioch, Tennessee.
+Numerous family as well as wrestlers from numerous promotions gathered.
+Charles Robinson, Stan Lane, Tom Prichard, Jim Cornette, and Arn Anderson as well as Eaton’s father in law Bill Dundee were among the notable people in attendance.